thibau13/Thibault_Asst10/readme.md

 located in the app/assets/stylesheets directory under the appropriate file names.

-We will need to go back into the index action in the CalendarController and add some code to display the month and year properly:
+We will need to go back into the index action in the HomePageController and add some code to display the month and year properly:

 ```